RenderKit/oidn/README.md

 A training result can be tested by performing inference on an image dataset (`-i` or `--input_data` option) using the `infer.py` script.
 The dataset does *not* have to be preprocessed.
+In addition to the result to use, it is possible to specify which checkpoint to load as well.
+By default the latest checkpoint is loaded.

 The tool saves the output images in a separate directory (`-O` or `--output_dir`) in the requested formats (`-F` or `--format` option).
 It also evaluates a set of image quality metrics (`-M` or `--metric` option), e.g. SSIM, MSE, for images that have reference images available.
 All metrics are computed in tonemapped non-linear sRGB space.
+Thus, HDR images are first tonemapped (with Naughty Dog’s Filmic Tonemapper from John Hable’s *Uncharted 2: HDR Lighting* presentation) and converted to sRGB before evaluating the metrics.

 Example usage: